Woosmap/geofencing-cordova-plugin/getting_started.md

 **Search API**

-To listen to Search API results Call `watchSearchApi` method.
+To listen to Search API results, call `watchSearchApi` method.
 Method will invoke a callback with POI object.
 Method will return a watch id which can be used later to remove the callback.

 ```
 var searchAPIWatchId = cordova.plugins.WoosmapGeofencing.watchSearchAPI(success, error);
 ```

-To stop getting Search API updates
+To stop getting Search API updates:

 ```
 cordova.plugins.WoosmapGeofencing.clearSearchApiWatch(searchAPIWatchId, success, error);